syncfusion-content/document-processing-docs/Document-Processing/Word/Conversions/Word-To-PDF/NET/Unsupported-elements-word-to-pdf.md

 ---
-title: Unsupported elements in Word to PDF Conversion in C# | DocIO | Syncfusion
+title: Unsupported elements in Word to PDF Conversion in C# | DocIO | Syncfusion&reg;
 description: Learn about unsupported elements in Word to PDF conversion using the .NET Word (DocIO) library.
 platform: document-processing
 control: DocIO